openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 keywords:
   - OpenEBS
   - OpenEBS overview
-description: OpenEBS builds on Kubernetes to enable Stateful applications to easily access Dynamic Local or Replicated Container Attached Kubernetes Persistent Volumes.
+description: OpenEBS builds on Kubernetes to enable Stateful applications to easily access Dynamic Local or Distributed Container Attached Kubernetes Persistent Volumes.
 By using the Container Native Storage pattern users report lower costs, easier management, and more control for their teams.
 ---

 ## What is OpenEBS?